nithinym-dev/task-glitch/README.md

 # TaskGlitch — SDE Assignment Bug Fixes

+TaskGlitch is a React + TypeScript task management application designed for sales teams to prioritize tasks based on ROI (Return on Investment).

+As part of this assignment, I identified and fixed five critical bugs related to:
+- Double API fetch on page load
+- Undo snackbar state not clearing correctly
+- Unstable task sorting when ROI and priority are equal
+- Multiple dialogs opening due to event bubbling
+- ROI calculation errors with invalid or zero values

+The application is now stable, deterministic, and user-friendly.
+All edge cases are handled, build issues are fixed, and the app is successfully deployed using **Vercel**.

 This repository contains fixes for all mandatory bugs described in the SDE Assignment for the TaskGlitch application.

 ##  Bugs Fixed